LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 Web Requests
 ============

-Lasso Server makes web request data available through a `web_request` object.
+Lasso Server makes web request data available through a :type:`web_request` object.
 An instance of this object is created for each request before processing begins.
 The request handling code can obtain its request object instance by calling the `web_request` method.

-The `web_request` object has the following purposes:
+The :type:`web_request` object has the following purposes:

 -  Making available all variables sent by the web server
 -  Including all client header information